simpledotorg/deployment/standalone/README.md

 ## Setting Up `simple-server`

-Below are instructions to setting up simple-server on a set of servers.
 These instructions assume that you have already provisioned servers and have their static IP addresses available.
 If you don't have servers provisioned yet, you will need to do so first.
+See [provisioning testing servers](#provisioning-testing-servers)

-These instructions are to be followed in the `standalone` directory of this repository.
+These instructions are to be followed in the [standalone](/standalone) directory.

 - Install ansible with homebrew
 ```bash
 brew install ansible
 ```
+- Configure the ansible setup:
     - `cd ansible/`
     - Add the IP addresses of your servers to the `hosts/icmr/playground` Ansible inventory file.
     - Set up your domain and SSL certificate.
         - Add SSL certificates for your domain to `roles/load_balancing/vars/ssl-vault.yml`.
 This is an encrypted Ansible vault file.
 See [Editing vault files](#editing-vault-files) for instructions on how to edit it.
         - Add the SSL certificate domain names to `haproxy_cert_names` in `group_vars/load_balancing.yml`
         - Configure your DNS records to point your domain/subdomain to the load balancer's IP address.
 You may do this by creating/editing an ALIAS or CNAME record.
     - Set the following in the `hosts/icmr/playground` Ansible inventory file
         - Set `domain_name` to your domain name (eg. `playground.simple.org`)
         - Set `deploy_env` to your desired environment name (eg. `demo`, `production`, `sandbox`)
 - Run `make init`
 - Run `make all` to setup simple-server on your servers.
     - Simple server should now be installed, running and accessible on your domain.